Kuala Lumpur Malaysia Travel Guide

 Extensive, affordable network from Kl's Terminal Bersepadu Selatan (TBS) to most towns.
 Book tickets at terminals or online.

-Traffic drives on the left-hand side of the road in Malaysia.
+Traffic drives on the left side of the road in Malaysia.
 An International Driving Permit (IDP) is necessary for non-Malaysian license holders; obtain it prior to your departure your country.
 The minimum age for rental is typically 21-23 years, with some companies requesting drivers be at least 25.
 Driving in Kuala Lumpur traffic can be congested, specifically during peak hours.
 Finding parking can be frustrating, especially at popular city landmarks.
 Most highways have tolls; a Touch 'n Go card is needed for electronic toll collection.
 Rental cars often have one, but you may need to top it up.

 Highways are generally well-maintained and feature good connectivity.
 Roads in small communities or rural areas can vary in condition.
 While Malaysian roads are often good, exercise caution.
-Be aware of motorcycles, which often weave through traffic.
+Be aware of motorcycles, that frequently weave through traffic.
 During heavy rains, roads can become slippery, and visibility can decrease.
 Observe speed limits, that happen to be usually 110 km/h (68 mph) on highways and 90 km/h (56 mph) on federal roads.
 Drunk driving laws are strict.

 A mix of train, taxi, and ride-sharing services from ports offers choices for travelers.